Leveraging the Ocean's Carbon Removal Power

 Our Direct Ocean Capture process

-Our technology features a flow of ocean water passing through the facility, where water is treated to remove its carbon dioxide content.
-This decarbonized water is then returned to the ocean’s surface layer where it reacts with the atmospheric CO₂ to absorb an equivalent quantity of the original CO₂.
+Our technology treats a flow of seawater passing through the facility, where the water’s carbon dioxide content is reduced.
+This decarbonized water is then returned to the ocean’s surface layer where it reabsorbs atmospheric CO₂.

 To meet the net zero carbon goals of 2050, sustainable, scalable, inexpensive technologies that fit in an electrified industry and have a small footprint are needed for carbon removal.